-Fuel pumps on most modern vehicles are electric and are mounted in the fuel tank.
+So, fuel pumps on most modern vehicles; are electric and are mounted in the fuel tank.

-It’s normal for a fuel pump to make a low humming noise as it runs.
-But, as the pump begins to wear out, the sound can change into more of a loud whining or droning.
+So, it’s normal for a fuel pump to make, a low humming noise as it runs.
+But, as the pump begins to wear out; the sound can change into more of a loud whining or droning.

 - Whining Noise From The Fuel Tank